yoptimization/yoptimization/pages/examples/bryson/brysonDenham.md

 folder: examples/bryson
 toc: false
 ---
+{% include note-minimal.html content="**For IFAC reviewers:** We are currently working on documentation and final testing of the new version presented in the extended abstract for IFAC WC 2020.
+Until this is finalized the website will have the old syntax.
+We expect to be finished with this by February 2020.
+We apologize for the inconvenience.
+In the meantime the code on the website is runnable and can be downloaded, and should still provide a glimpse of what the new version will be able to achieve. " %}

 The Bryson-Denham problem is a classical minimum energy optimal control problem and is presented in _Arthur E. Bryson and Yu-Chi Ho.
 Applied Optimal Control.
 Taylor Francis